purifyjs/core/DOCUMENTATION.md

 # Documentation

-Explaning everything about Master.ts one by one starting from the core concepts.
+Explaning everything about MasterTS one by one starting from the core concepts.

 ## Signals

-Signals are the core of Master.ts.
+Signals are the core of MasterTS.
 They are used to store data and to update the DOM when the data changes.<br/>
-Master.ts does not use the concept of a "state".
-Instead, Master.ts uses signals to store reactive data.
+MasterTS does not use the concept of a "state".
+Instead, MasterTS uses signals to store reactive data.
 This allows for more flexibility and control over the data.<br/>
 There are three types of signals:

 -   [Static Signal](#static-signal)